xpmatteo/auto-cca/README.md

 # AI things to try

+- BUG AI retreat no longer works
 - positional scoring is all wrong -- it should be symmetric and depend on opponent positions
 - make dice rolling in AI deterministic
-- reduce iterations when the choice is for battle or retreat
 - (make close combat not optional?  or increase the reward for it?)

 # TODO

 - evasion
-- "if you don't have any X unit, order a unit of your choice"
+- more cards
 - advance after combat
 - ranged combat line of sight restriction
 - cavalry, chariot battle again after advance
-- more cards
 - leaders
 - terrain
+- "if you don't have any X unit, order a unit of your choice"
 - heavy chariot battles back with 3 dice not 4
 - heavy chariot ignores one sword result